Stabilisation Force in Bosnia and Herzegovina

 The Stabilisation Force (SFOR) was a NATO-led multinational peacekeeping force deployed to Bosnia and Herzegovina after the Bosnian War.
+It was authorised by Security Council Resolution 1088 on 12 December 1996.
 Although SFOR was led by NATO, several non-NATO countries contributed troops.
 It was replaced by EUFOR Althea in December 2004.

 Mission

 The stated mission of SFOR was to "deter hostilities and stabilise the peace, contribute to a secure environment by providing a continued military presence in the Area Of Responsibility (AOR), target and co-ordinate SFOR support to key areas including primary civil implementation organisations, and progress towards a lasting consolidation of peace, without further need for NATO-led forces in Bosnia and Herzegovina".